masaaki-taguchi/compare-permissions/README.md

 [日本語](./README-ja.md)

-Salesforce's profile and permission set settings exporter to Excel
+Salesforce's profile and permission set settings exporter to Excel and compare
 ## Description
 Compare permissions is a CLI tool that exports Salesforce's profile and permission set settings to Excel.
 It also supports multiple organizations and makes it possible to compare their settings on Excel.